Can you do a Btec and A-levels at the same time?

 While most UK universities will accept students with Btec qualifications, they will all have their own particular entry requirements.
 You should be able to find these on the Ucas page for your course, or on the university’s own website.

-You should always check the course entry requirements for the university you’re interested in, to make sure you’ll be able to meet them with the qualifications you’ve decided to take.
+You should always check the course entry requirements for the university you’re interested in though, to make sure your qualifications will be accepted.

-How do students juggle taking A-levels and Btecs?Members of The Student Room (TSR) have been sharing their experiences of taking Btecs and A-levels at the same time.
+How do students juggle taking A-levels and Btecs?Members of our sister site TSR have been sharing their experiences of taking Btecs and A-levels at the same time.
 Here are their tips for anyone thinking of doing the same.

-Join in the conversation on The Student Room’s Btec forum.
+- Want to know more?
+Join in the conversation on The Student Room’s Btec forum

 Keep track of your workKeeping track of your work may feel a bit trickier when you’re juggling two different types of qualification, but it’s important to make sure you’re not falling behind anywhere.